bilalsul/rzv/git_explorer_mob/docs/PROJECT_FULL_CONTEXT.md

 - `lib/app/app_shell.dart` (AppShell)
   - Purpose: The main scaffold with bottom navigation, AppDrawer, and wiring to `Prefs` for plugin toggles and theme.

+- `lib/widgets/common/app_drawer.dart` (AppDrawer)
+  - Purpose: Drawer UI with plugin toggles and a compact header.
+  - Behavior update: the header now displays the currently opened file (from `Prefs.currentOpenFile`) if present; otherwise it falls back to the last opened project.
+The editor writes to Prefs when files are opened so this header reflects live editor state.

 ---